5 Fall Roof Care Tips You Can’t Miss! Prepare Your Stone Mountain, GA, Home for Winter

 • Remove Debris: Start by removing leaves and other debris from the gutters.
 You can use a small trowel or even your hands (with gloves on).

-• Check for Leaks: Once the gutters are clean, use a hose to run water through them.
+• Check for leaks.
+Once the gutters are clean, use a hose to run water through them.
 Look for leaks or places where water overflows.

 • Inspect Downspouts: Make sure the downspouts direct water away from your house.
 If they’re clogged, you might need to use a plumber’s snake to clear them.